richardtvu/data-structures-algorithms/README.md

 This repository that will help document some of my progress in learning about Data Structures and Algorithms.
 Below is some of the things that I want to cover.

 ## Plan
-- Read and learn about Data Structures from Aditya's Grokking Algorithms.
+- Read and learn about Data Structures from Aditya's Grokking Algorithms everyday until complete to build on foundation.
+  - Manually type out and execute examples from [grokking_algorithms](https://github.com/egonschiele/grokking_algorithms)
 - Start doing 0.5h of HackerRank a day

 ## The Essentials